Bell-Group-Glasgow/ReactPyR/README.md

 # ReactPyR

-ReactPyR was developed for use with Mettler's iCIR software via their proprietary OPC-UA software.
+ReactPyR was developed for use with Mettler's iCIR software.
 Node IDs were obtained from Mettlers OPCUA software.

 This project was developed and tested using Windows 10 and on a ReactIR15 system and is written in Python3 using freeopcua (https://github.com/freeopcua).